 - 1. Go to the Network page. - 2.
 Click the Recovery manager button in the action toolbar of the left-side pane.
-A new window appears. - 3.
-In the Identifier section of the window, enter the following data: - a.
+A new window appears.

+a.
 The recovery key ID of the encrypted volume.
 The recovery key ID is a string of numbers and letters available on the endpoint, in the BitLocker recovery screen.